olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 After arriving around 15:00, I noticed instant pain in my foot when I started to run.
-Walking had been strange all day, but
-I somehow thought it would just go away.
+Walking had been strange all day, but somehow I thought it would disappear when I started to run.

-Because of this I sat on one of the exercise bikes instead.
-This was a good exercise and my foot didn't hurt at all.
+Because of this I sat on an exercise bikes instead.
+This was still good exercise and my foot didn't hurt at all.
 Great!
-Riding on a still bike was boring.
+Riding on a still-standing bike was boring.
 I missed the road.
 Following the [World
 Chess Championship](https://en.wikipedia.org/wiki/World_Chess_Championship_2021)
 helped a bunch :)